LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 ## Picking the problem
 You should start with an easy problem.
 The goal should be to do something simple and have fun learning to mob.
-It could be part of work, or it could be a sample exercise.
+It could be part of your normal work, or it could be a sample exercise.
-If you want a sample exercise, FizzBuzz is a rather good starting point.
+If you want a sample exercise, [The FizzBuzz kata]() is a rather good starting point.

-Either way, you want to have the Coding Computer setup before you start the mob.
-Installing and setup is not very fun.
+Either way, you want to have the computer your are going to code on  setup before you start the mob as installing and setup is not very fun.

+**Test** : How do you know if the problem is easy enough?
+Ask your developers if they believe they can solve this problem alone in under an hour.

+**Antipattern** : Let's do something no one on the team has ever done before...

 * [ ] I have a easy problem selected and a computer ready to go.

-**Test** : Ask your developers if they can solve this problem alone in under an hour.

 ## Picking a time